santhosh-thouda/LeetCode/README.md

-# 🧠 LeetCode Auto Sync 🚀
+# 🧠 LeetCode Solutions 🚀

-This repository automatically syncs my accepted LeetCode submissions to GitHub.
+This repository contains my accepted solutions to problems on [LeetCode](https://leetcode.com).
-Whenever I solve a problem on [LeetCode](https://leetcode.com), the accepted solution is pushed here.

-## 🔧 How It Works

-- ✅ Submit a solution on LeetCode
-- 🔄 If accepted, it's automatically committed and pushed to this repository
+I regularly solve and upload new solutions to GitHub as part of my daily DSA practice.

+## 📁 Structure

-- 📁 Solutions are organized by problem name and difficulty level (if supported)
+- 📂 Solutions are organized by problem name and/or difficulty
+- 🖋️ Most solutions include clean code with proper formatting

-## 📚 Benefits
+## 🎯 Goals

-- 🧩 Track problem-solving progress
+- 🧠 Improve problem-solving and coding skills
-- 📝 Maintain a public portfolio of DSA practice
+- 📝 Maintain a well-organized reference of solved problems
-- ☁️ Cloud backup of all accepted solutions
-- 🚀 Showcase consistency and commitment
+- 📈 Track my DSA journey consistently

-## 💡 Tech Used
+## 🛠️ Tech Stack

-- 🛠️ GitHub Actions / Custom Scripts
-- 🐍 Python (for automation if self-built)
-- ⛓️ LeetCode API or browser extension

-## 📌 Note

-- This repo only contains **accepted** solutions.
-- No boilerplate or unsolved problems are uploaded.
+- 💻 Languages Used: C++, Java, Python, JavaScript (varies by problem)
+- 📚 Covers: Arrays, Strings, Trees, Graphs, DP, Recursion, and more

+## 🗓️ Update Frequency

+- ✅ **New solutions are uploaded daily**
+- 🔄 Older solutions may be refactored over time

 ---

-> ✨ Stay consistent.
+> ⚡ Stay consistent.
 Keep solving.
-Keep growing. 🚀
+Learn every day. 📘